Vettabase/mariadb-columnstore-docker/README.md

 To take a [logical backup](https://mariadb.com/kb/en/mariadb-dump/) and write it into a file outside of the container:

     docker exec -ti mcs mariadb-dump --all-databases --single-transaction > backup.sql

-The default user is `mysql`, and it can't sudo.
-To log into the container shell as root:

-    docker exec -ti -u 0 mcs bash

 ### Single node with persistent storage